vic-ma/website/content/posts/2025-11-05-final-report/index.md

 and 4-Across are both unfillable, because no letter fits in the bottom-right cell.
 This means that there are no valid word suggestions for either 4-Across or 4-Down.

 Now, suppose that the current slot is 4-Across.
 The basic algorithm only considers the constraints imposed by the current slot, and so it returns all words that match the pattern `W O R _`---such as *WORD* and *WORM*.
-But none of these word suggestions actually fit in the slot---they all cause 4-Down to become a nonsensical word.
+But none of these word suggestions actually fit in the slot---they all cause 4-Down to become some nonsensical word.

 The problem is that the basic algorithm only looks at the current clue, 4-Across.
-It does not also look at 4-Down.
-Because of that, the algorithm is unable to see that 4-Down causes 4-Across to be unfillable.
-And so, it generates incorrect word suggestions.
+It does not also look at other slots, like 4-Down.
+Because of that, the algorithm doesn't realize that 4-Down causes 4-Across to be unfillable.
+And so, the algorithm generates incorrect word suggestions.

-### Our word suggestion algorithm

-Our word suggestion algorithm was a bit more advanced than this basic algorithm---but not by much.
-So, our algorithm also could not handle the problematic grid properly:

 ![Broken behaviour](https://victorma.ca/posts/gsoc-6/broken.png)

-This meant that our algorithm would sometimes generate *dead-end words*---words that, if placed, make the grid unfillable.
-The example grid I gave is actually the best possible case for a dead-end word: the user immediately notices that 4-Down becomes invalid, and so they can fix their grid.

-### The fix

-To fix this, I reimplemented our word suggestion algorithm as a forward-checking algorithm.
-Now, our algorithm considers the constraints imposed by the current slot as well as every intersecting slot.

 ![Fixed behaviour](https://victorma.ca/posts/gsoc-6/fixed.png)

 ## Constraint satisfaction problems research